ibm-cloud-docs/EventStreams/restricting_access_enterprise.md

 ### Accessing the IBM {{site.data.keyword.messagehub}} console
 {: #access_console}

-Once the required network configuration has been selected, all subsequent connections to the APIs and user console must adopt this method.
+After the required network configuration has been selected, all subsequent connections to the APIs and user console must adopt this method.
 The associated endpoint information can be retrieved by creating a new service credential.